 Introduction

-Acute appendicitis is one of the most common causes of acute abdominal pain and it accounts for 5.7 to 50 cases per 100,000 population with its peak incidence in the second and third decade of life.
+Acute appendicitis is one of the most common causes of acute abdominal pain and accounts for 5.7 to 50 cases per 100,000 population with its peak incidence in the second and third decade of life.
 Non-operative treatment of acute appendicitis has been proposed as an alternative to appendectomy which is associated with increased morbidity and mortality.
-The negative appendectomy rate has also not reduced with appendectomy and the length of hospital stay and cost has also increased.
-Non-operative treatment of acute appendicitis involves the use of intravenous antibiotics and imaging modalities like ultrasound and computerized tomography(1–3).
+The negative appendectomy rate has also not reduced with appendectomy while the length of hospital stay and cost of treatment have increased.
+Non-operative treatment of acute appendicitis involves the use of intravenous antibiotics and monitoring with imaging modalities like ultrasound and computerized tomography(1–3).

-The advantage of non-operative treatment of acute appendicitis is that it can eliminate the morbidity and mortality of the surgical-related risk of an appendectomy.
+The advantage of non-operative treatment of acute appendicitis is that it can eliminate the risks of surgery including morbidities and sometimes mortality.
 The type of antibiotic that is used and the duration of the antibiotic given are also important when subjecting the patient to non-operative treatment of acute appendicitis.
 The disadvantage of non-operative treatment of acute appendicitis is the recurrence rate which can be as high as 20% within 1 year and this affects its efficacy when compared with performing an appendectomy for acute appendicitis(4).

 The World Society of Emergency Surgeons (WSES) has recommended non-operative treatment of acute appendicitis in selected patients without the presence of appendicolith and advised these patients about the possibility of failure of this therapy and the risk of misdiagnosing complicated appendicitis.
 They have recommended non-operative treatment of acute appendicitis for both adults and the pediatric population(5).
 The European Association of Emergency Surgeons (EAES) did not recommend non-operative treatment of acute appendicitis, and they favored performing an appendectomy for acute appendicitis based on the evidence presented(6).